-20. Using a 15mm socket, remove the four bolts from the left side (Item 9) and right side (Item 10), securing the transmission to the engine.
+20. Using a 15mm socket, remove the four bolts from the left side (a) and right side (b), securing the transmission to the engine.

 21. Remove the two rear exhaust springs securing the muffler to the rear transmission mounting bracket.